citrone/movie-searcher-backend/README.md

 # Movie Searcher Backend

-API for the movie searcher app
+API for the movie searcher application